prettier/prettier/changelog_unreleased/blog-post-intro.md

 Prettier now fully supports newer syntax features from `graphql-js` v17, including directives on directive definitions, fragment arguments, and other enhancements.

+We switched to the new Rust-based Flow parser released by the Flow team, which improves performance for Flow-typed code.

 We also shipped several formatting improvements for JS/TS code, with particular attention to `--no-semi` mode.

 If you find Prettier valuable, please consider [sponsoring us on OpenCollective](https://opencollective.com/prettier) or supporting the upstream projects we rely on.
 Your contributions help us keep improving the tool for everyone.